nucypher/nucypher/docs/source/pre_application/overview.rst

   case, the setup, operation, and monitoring is outsourced, and stakers need only check in occasionally to ensure the provider is handling things as expected.
 * **Self-Managed, Manual**: :ref:`Run<running-a-node>` your own PRE node and retain full purview and customization control over the machine(s), installation, dependencies and configuration.
 In this case, stakers are entirely responsible for setup, operation, and monitoring of the PRE client.
-* **Self-Managed, Automated**: Run your own PRE node on either Digital Ocean or AWS, leveraging :ref:`automation tools <managing-cloud-workers>` that speed up and simplify the installation process.
+* **Self-Managed, Automated**: Run your own PRE node on either Digital Ocean or AWS, leveraging :ref:`automation tools <managing-cloud-nodes>` that speed up and simplify the installation process.
 In this case too, stakers are entirely responsible for setup, operation, and monitoring of the PRE client.

 Note that setting up a PRE node from scratch is non-trivial, but is typically inexpensive and unburdensome to maintain.
 PRE end-users expect and require an on-demand service, wherein their *grant*, *revoke* and *re-encryption* requests are answered reliably, correctly, and without interruption.